Wedding Planning Timeline Checklist: Month-by-Month Guide

 Arrange Transportation

 Confirm transportation for the wedding party and guests.
-If you're providing a shuttle between the ceremony, reception, and hotel, book it now.
+If you are providing a shuttle between the ceremony, reception, and hotel, book it now.

 Apply for Your Marriage License

-Check your state or county's requirements — some have waiting periods, and licenses expire after a set number of days.
-Don't leave this to the last minute.
+Check your state or county's requirements -- some have waiting periods, and licenses expire after a set number of days.
+Do not leave this to the last minute.

 Plan Your Seating Chart

 Once RSVPs are in, start drafting your seating chart.
-Group guests by relationship and consider dynamics — this is one of those tasks that takes longer than you'd expect.
+Group guests by relationship and consider dynamics -- this is one of those tasks that takes longer than you would expect.

 1-2 Months Before: The Home Stretch